akiva-capital-holdings/pairwyse-dsl/demo/nivaura/NIVAURA_DEMO.md

 2. On this tab from the dropdown menu select "MultiTranche" option and hit "Create Agreement" button.
 After this you'll have many MetaMask prompts to send transactions (about 7-10 transaction).
 Make sure you'll confirm all of the transactions.
 3. After the MultiTranche contract is deployed (you'll see a MultiTranche address in the notification on the rigth of the screen) navigate to the "Definition" tab.
 4. Define a variable `DEPOSITS_DEADLINE` of type "number" with a timestamp in seconds of any time in the future.
 This variable controls the deadline to control <hr>
    `Note: for the demo, the best option would be about 3 minutes.
-You may use https://www.unixtimestamp.com/ website to find the timestamp of any given time.`
+You may use https://www.unixtimestamp.com/ website to find the timestamp of any given time.
+Make sure that your timestamp is in UTC`
    <hr>
 5. (optional) Define a `LOCK_TIME` variable.
 This variable controls how long the user cannot withdraw his/her USDC.
 Set this variable to any positive number (in seconds) to lock the withdrawal.

 ### Interact with MultiTranche Contract

 1. Connect to the website with the investor address.
+2. Navigate to MultiTranche contract on Goerli and get WUSDC address.
+You may check [this contract](https://goerli.etherscan.io/address/0xf7322923a414629b9A53422eD64a0874DFF3d8Ec#readContract) as an example.
+3. Add the WUSDC token to investor's MetaMask wallet.
+Your balance should be 0 WUSDC.
-2. Navigate to `Agreement Interaction` -> `Execution` tab, and copy the Agreement address from the input field.
+4. Navigate to `Agreement Interaction` -> `Execution` tab, and copy the MultiTranche address (labeled as `Agreement address`) from the input field.
+5. Open a [Goerli USDC smart contract](https://goerli.etherscan.io/token/0x07865c6E87B9F70255377e024ace6630C1Eaa37F?a=0x127a009e97644e25f4f5f3cb37e5c78bcf5f4c34#writeProxyContract) in block explorer.
+Use `approve` function to approve 100 USDC (100000000 – with decimals) to be spent by MultiTranche contract address.
+6. Execute the record #1 through `Execution` tab.
+After transaction is confirmed, your WUSDC balance (you may check in MetaMask) should be increased to <strike>100 WUSDC</strike> 0.0000000001 WUSDC.
+7. After a deadline is in the past – execute the record #2.
+8. If you have set a `LOCK_TIME` variable to a non-zero value, wait until the lock time has passed.
-3. Open a Goerli USDC smart contract in block explorer.
+9. Open a Goerli WUSDC smart contract in [Goerli block explorer](https://goerli.etherscan.io/).
+Use `approve` function to approve <strike>100 WUSDC</strike> 0.0000000001 WUSDC (100000000 – with decimals) to be spent by MultiTranche contract address.
+10. Execute the record #3.
+After the transaction is confirmed, the investor's USDC balance should be increased by 100 USDC.
+The WUSDC balance should become 0 WUSDC.
+11. The Demo is completed!